 The goal of this phase is to refine project costs, identify alternative funding sources and mechanisms, and estimate ongoing maintenance and operations costs and capabilities.
-(If Option B is selected, much of this work will have been completed in the long-range plans.)
 Staff will review the proposed projects against long-range financial forecasts and the Capital Improvement Plan to identify which projects can be funded through available City revenues and which will need additional voter approved funding.